-FORM 11: Riverside Auditor-Controller's Office - Internal Audit Report 2014-010: County Procurement Cards, Riverside County Regional Park and Open-Space District [District: All]; [\$0]
+FORM 11: Riverside County Auditor Controller's Office- Internal Audit Report: 2014-010: County Procurement Cards, Riverside County Fire Department [District: All]; [\$0]

-DATE: January 7, 2016 PAGE: Page 2 of 2
+DATE: January 12, 2016 PAGE: Page 2 of 2

-BACKGROUND:

-Summary (continued)
+BACKGROUND: Summary (continued)

-Based upon the results of our audit, we identified opportunities for improvement in the internal controls relating to the monitoring compliance with procurement policies and maintenance of cardholder agreements.
-We determined Riverside County Regional Park and Open-Space District internal controls over these areas did not provide reasonable assurance that its objectives relating to these areas will be achieved.
+Based upon the results of our audit, we identified opportunities for improvement in the internal controls relating to monitoring compliance with procurement policies and maintenance of cardholder agreements.
+We determined Riverside County Fire Department internal controls over these areas did not provide reasonable assurance that its objectives related to these areas will be achieved.
 Reasonable assurance recognizes internal controls have inherent limitations, including costs, mistakes, and intentional efforts to bypass internal controls.